MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

  - Standard Deviation
  - Sum

-The fields on which it makes sense to carry out statistics
+The fields on which it makes sense to carry out statistics are only latitude and longitude.

+example:

+    localhost:8080/filter/stats/longitude